yan-zhanglab/yan-zhanglab.github.io/_pages/about.md

   </div>
 </div>

-Our current tool-building efforts target human health.
-But the tools are not specific to it.
+Our current tool-building efforts target human health, but the tools aren't limited to it.
 If you see an application we have not thought of, we want to hear about it.

 <img src="/images/WelcomePage.png" alt="Cell-free platform innovation and application-driven biodesign feedback loop" style="max-width: 600px; width: 100%; height: auto; display: block; margin: 2em auto 0;">

-<p class="figure-caption">Platform innovation and application drive one another: new cell-free capabilities open previously inaccessible applications, and application-driven challenges expose the limits of existing platforms.</p>

 ## Questions We Are Working On